xenon-middleware/xenon-tutorial/README.md

 newgrp docker
 ```

+To test if Xenon CLI works we first need to start the provided docker containers.

-To SFTP docker image can be started with:
+The SFTP docker can then be started with:

 ```
 docker run --detach --publish 3322:22 nlesc/xenon-ssh